Madlamark

-Madlamark is a neighborhood (delområde) in the city of Stavanger which lies in the southwestern part of the large municipality of Stavanger in Rogaland county, Norway.
-It is located in the borough of Madla at the innermost part of the Hafrsfjorden.
-This area was historically part of the municipality of Madla until 1965.
+Madlamark is a neighborhood (delområde) in the city of Stavanger which lies in the southwestern part of the large Stavanger Municipality in Rogaland county, Norway.
+It is located in the borough of Madla at the innermost part of the Hafrsfjord.
+This area was historically part of the old Madla Municipality until 1965.
 The neighborhood has a population of 6,556 which is distributed over an area of 2.49 km2.
 Madlamark Church is located in the centre of the neighborhood.